Sash-github-account/linked_list_rtl/README.md

 // 6.
 Request type error

+**List of error types that will be reported as a response:**

+// Possible error types //

+// 0.
+Insert req when ll is empty, except at pos 0

+// 1.
+Delete req when ll is empty

+// 2. pop req when ll is empty

+// 3. illegal req type

+// 4.
+Empty ll when it is already empty

+**Tested features:**

-Current version: tested error handling, insert and push operations with a simple.
+Tested error handling, insert and push operations with a simple.
 Rest of the operations yet to be tested with a more comprehensive test bench.